Mount Royal's social networking guidelines

 Be aware of relevant institutional policies — Users must abide by all applicable institutional policies such as those covering Acceptable Use Policy for Mount Royal Computer Resources, Code of Ethics, Conflict of Interest, Copyright legislation, Freedom of Information and Protection of Privacy (FOIPP) legislation, and for students, the Code of Student Conduct.

 Protect your identity — Transparency is a necessary trait of social networking, but do not share personal documents or information such as your home telephone number, address or employee/student ID.
-Not properly protecting yourself and your identity on-line is risky.

 Dedicated resources — establishing, monitoring and maintaining a current and relevant social networking presence is time-consuming and requires significant time and attention.
 Do not start the process unless you have made provisions to dedicate the appropriate human resources toward it.

 Accuracy — Check and double check your facts.
 If you are not sure an item is correct, do not post it.
-If you make an error, correct it — and let others know it has been corrected.
+If you make an error, correct it quickly — and let others know it has been corrected.

 Training opportunities — Take advantage of available training and professional development opportunities.
 For example, the Marketing and Communications hosts workshops and “how to” sessions on specific social networking sites periodically.
 If you are ever in doubt, check with your team leader or contact Marketing and Communications.